Code of Ethics for IAJ Investigators

 1.1 Purpose

 This Code of Ethics establishes the standards of conduct, professional discipline, and institutional duty that govern every IAJ investigator.
-Its purpose is to ensure that IAJ investigations meet the methodological and ethical standards required of an independent human rights investigative body organized under the Paris Principles, and that the IAJ's findings can be relied upon by complainants, treaty bodies, courts, and the public.
+Its purpose is to ensure that IAJ investigations meet the methodological and ethical standards required of an independent human rights investigative body organized under the Paris Principles, and that the IAJ's findings can be evaluated on their methodological merits by complainants, treaty bodies, courts, and the public.

 1.2 Who Is Bound